pantaluna/esp32_mjd_components/components/mjd_sht3x/README.md

 This is component for the ESP-IDF software framework of the ESP32 hardware from Espressif.

-This component is developed for **the Sensirion SHT3x Relative Humidity and Temperature Sensor product range.
-A few examples of these products: SHT31, SHT35, SHT85.**
+This component is developed for **the Sensirion SHT3x Relative Humidity and Temperature Sensor product range** and the **Sensirion SHT85 product**.
+These are a few products of that range:

+- SHT30-DIS-B
+- SHT31-DIS-B
+- SHT31-DIS-F
+- SHT31-DIS-P
+- SHT35-DIS-B
+- SHT35-DIS-F
+- SHT85

 The ESP-IDF component configures the SHT3x device as a I2C slave device and returns **the temperature in degrees Celsius and Fahrenheit, the relative humidity in % and the dew point in degrees Celsius and Fahrenheit**.